aczekajski/iitc-plugin-mininomaly/README.md

 Provides possibility to run local portal battle event for your community.
 Runs in your browser, doesn't perform excessive requests, doesn't use external tools, doesn't store data about players.

+## Implemented mechanics
+**Portal battle:** You can provide a playbox through the bookmarks.
+From the playbox, given number of portals will be chosen every X minutes.
+At the same time the faction ownership of previous set of portals will be checked.
+This way the raw score for measurement will be counted.
+The number and interval between measurements can be configured.
+Final score for a faction is this faction best result achieved through all measurements.
+Factions results can be also separately multiplied if you choose to provide a bonus (in case one faction is significantly outnumbered).

 ## Usage
 ### Requirements
 Required tampermonkey plugins are IITC and Bookmarks plugin.
 Having more plugins than necessary is not advised since it may slow down or interfere with the Mininomaly plugin.